veter0ck/rsschool-cv/cv.md

 * Discord: PiromaN#9167
 * GitHub: veter0ck
 ## About Me
 I am 26 years old.
-I graduated from Memphis with a degree in computer science and computer engineering.
+I graduated from MEPhI with a degree in computer science and computer engineering.
 My goal is to gain knowledge and realize myself in the field of frontend development.
 ## Skills
 * HTML5, CSS3
 * C++ (basic), C# (basic)